 You don’t know how long that lettuce has been around

 When pre-cut vegetables sit around, their nutritional value can diminish, Brissette says.
 McDonald’s says they prepare their salads fresh daily.
 “But in terms of how often do those greens come in, when were those little carrots processed, we don’t really know,” Brissette says.
 According to the website Mashed, one Reddit user posted a photo of a salad sold with conflicting expiration dates.
 Don’t miss these things McDonald’s employees won’t tell you.

-Iceberg lettuce used to be a mainstay of the McDonald’s salad.
+Iceberg lettuce used to be a mainstay of McDonald’s salads.
 But in 2015, in response to changing consumer tastes, the chain switched in more baby kale, spinach, and romaine.
 That’s good news, nutritionally.
 “Iceberg lettuce doesn’t have any fiber and it doesn’t have much in terms of nutrition,” Brissette says.
 “So pick a salad that has the mixed greens or some romaine and at least you’re going to be getting some fiber in your salad, which is going to help you stay more satisfied over time.”
-Check out these 75 fun facts about McDonald’s.

 In 2015, McDonald’s reduced the number of ingredients in its Artisan Grilled Chicken from 18 to 12.
 The chain removed maltodextrin, which is used for browning, and sodium phosphates, which were used to keep the chicken moist, in favor of “simple, clean ingredients.”
 McDonald’s also stopped grilling the chicken in liquid margarine, opting for a blend of olive and canola oil and herbal seasoning.
 Look back at how McDonald’s menu has changed over the years.